HackaHealth-Geneva/ChiaraSelect2Speak/readme.md

 https://www.linkedin.com/feed/update/urn:li:activity:6668395321850134528/
 [a higher quality video is available here: https://youtu.be/4ejiA0Va988]

-An enormous thanks to Google for enabling developers to easily create assistive and accessible software thanks to the great Android APIs.

 # Functioning
 The service works as follows:
 - The user activates the service from the Accessibility Settings of the Android device